 There were no fireworks, no angels singing the Hallelujah Chorus, no tingling feeling down my spine.
 But, this I know: I was transformed that day.

 After I prayed that prayer, I walked into my house, fell into my wife’s arms and cried like a baby.
-For the first time in two decades my heart was now unprotected by the callous the years of hate had created.
+For the first time in my life my heart was now unprotected by the layers of callouses the years of hate had created.
 With one breath of a prayer the grace of Jesus Christ gave me the strength to forgive my dad.
 All the hate in my life had never given me that kind of strength, only bondage.

 Author and professor, Lewis Smedes, writes, “When we forgive someone, it’s as though a prisoner has been set free.
 And then we realize that the prisoner was us.”

-So much of my life has changed as a result of that encounter with the grace of God.
+It’s taken time – and more counseling – but, much of my life has changed as a result of that encounter with the grace of God that day.
 I came to realize that, through the years, because I had focused my entire life on not becoming like my dad, I had in many ways become just like him.
 God’s grace broke the cycle.

 Cindy lived.
 Forty days following her overdose we were finally given hope by the doctors that she was going to make it.
 She was released from UMC 45 days after she had been admitted and spent another 45 days in in-patient drug rehabilitation.
 (Cindy passed away in 2016.
 She was 47.)